OglesbyArt/Painting.java/README.md

                   input1 =  UserInterface.getString();

-                  System.out.println ("Please enterthe title of work to be deleted: ");
+                  System.out.println ("Please enter the title of work to be deleted: ");

                   input2 =  UserInterface.getString();